Environmental Risks: Understanding the “E” in ESG

 3. What monitoring programs or committees have been formed related to environmental commitments?

-4. How is the monitoring program actively assessing and measuring risks to achieving the commitments?
+4. How is the monitoring program actively assessing metrics and measuring risks to achieving these commitments?

-5. What controls are in place to mitigate those risks?
+5. What controls are in place to mitigate risks?

-6. How is progress toward those environmental commitments reported to the board and other stakeholders?
+6. How is progress toward those environmental commitments reported to the board, shareholders, and other stakeholders?

-Using these questions to facilitate the conversation with senior management and board members will provide an excellent starting point in evaluating your organization’s response to environmental risk.
-The insights you gain from the conversations will enable you to assess whether environmental concerns are truly embedded into the strategic objectives, or if these are performative in nature.
-Answering this question will reveal either commitment to a cause or a pending financial risk.
+Using these questions to facilitate the conversation with the CEO, other senior management and board members will provide an excellent starting point in evaluating your organization’s current response to environmental risk and resulting social factors, and what ESG criteria is most material.
+The insights you gain from the conversations will enable you to assess whether environmental concerns are truly embedded into the strategic objectives, or if these are performative and misaligned in nature.
+Answering this question will reveal either commitment to a cause or a pending regulatory or financial risk.

-Leading organizations have found that their biggest challenges with managing an effective ESG program relate to:
+Leading organizations have found their biggest challenges with managing an effective ESG program relate to:

 • having one system of record to track all ESG initiatives & claims.